siegelhannah/urban-canopy-calculator/README.md

 - Automatic download of NLCD canopy datasets (available 2011–2021)
 - Automatic census tract extraction for the selected city
 - Per-tract calculation of canopy statistics for multiple years
-- Computation of canopy change (% and acres)
+- Computation and categorization of canopy changes (% and acres)
 - Optional map and data export for all results
 - CLI interface with simple arguments (city and state name, year range)